vipul075/tutorial/en/django_start_project/README.md

 ![It worked!](images/it_worked2.png)

 Ready for the next step?
-It's time to create some content!
+It's time to crleate some content!